hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/deploy-to-fabric-multi-org.md

 <h2 class='alice'>Step Eleven: Installing the {{site.data.conrefs.composer_full}} runtime onto the {{site.data.conrefs.hlf_full}} peer nodes for Org1</h2>

-Run the `composer runtime install` command to install the {{site.data.conrefs.composer_full}} runtime onto all of the {{site.data.conrefs.hlf_full}} peer nodes for `Org1` that you specified in the connection profile file you created in step three:
+Run the `composer runtime install` command to install the {{site.data.conrefs.composer_full}} runtime onto all of the {{site.data.conrefs.hlf_full}} peer nodes for `Org1` that you specified in the connection profile file you created in 'Step Three':

     composer runtime install -c PeerAdmin@byfn-network-org1 -n trade-network

+As you can see from the above, we are using a Composer business network name called `trade-network` to test our multi-org environment.
+You will need a file `trade-network.bna` (business network archive, from our sample networks) to do the test.
+If you don't have this, just go to https://composer-playground.mybluemix.net/ and deploy the `trade-network` sample in the online Playground, then 'connect' to the business network as 'admin', and finally export it to the current directory as `trade-network.bna` .
+(Note: If you are planning on using a different network, such as the Composer tutorial network `tutorial-network` as your business network,  you would need to use that name in the `runtime install` command above and thereafter, as the business network name in this tutorial).

 <h2 class='bob'>Step Twelve: Installing the {{site.data.conrefs.composer_full}} runtime onto the {{site.data.conrefs.hlf_full}} peer nodes for Org2</h2>

 Run the `composer runtime install` command to install the {{site.data.conrefs.composer_full}} runtime onto all of the {{site.data.conrefs.hlf_full}} peer nodes for `Org2` that you specified in the connection profile file you created in step four:

     composer runtime install -c PeerAdmin@byfn-network-org2 -n trade-network

-As you can see from the above, we are using sample Composer business network called `trade-network` to test our multi-org environment.
-You will need a file `trade-network.bna` business network archive to do the test.
-If you don't have this, go to https://composer-playground.mybluemix.net/ and deploy the `trade-network` sample in Playground, then connect to it, and finally export it to the current directory as `trade-network.bna` .
-(Note: If you are planning on using a different network, such as the Composer tutorial network `tutorial-network` as your business network,  you would need to use that name in the `runtime install` command above and thereafter, as the network name in this tutorial).

 <h2 class='everybody'>Step Thirteen: Defining the endorsement policy for the business network</h2>